argosnothing/mango-dwm-config/README.md

 [waybar config](.config/waybar/config.jsonc) and [waybar styling](.config/waybar/style.css) -> `~/.config/waybar`

 # Nix
 If you are on NixOS you likely won't be placing these files here yourself.
-You can use the Mango home manager module and source the settings and autostart_sh attributes to those files.
-You can do a similar thing with config.jsonc as well.
+You can write these configurations through home manager or just link them directly from a file in your config.

 ## Another note for Nixers, or potentially anyone willing to use the nix packager